 - 4.6.
 We strongly agree with draft Policy GM-P 4 (Industry and Warehousing Development) which states that at least 4,220,000sqm of new industrial and warehousing floorspace will be provided in GM over the period 2018-2037. - 4.7.
 To achieve this, it is acknowledged that a high level of choice and flexibility will need to be provided in the supply of sites for new industrial and warehousing floorspace, maximising the key locations identified in draft Policy GM-P 1 and significantly increasing the supply of high-quality sites across the northern parts of Greater Manchester to help increase northern competitiveness.
-Land to the north and east of Stakehill Industrial Estate can deliver much-needed high-quality and flexible new industrial and warehousing floorspace in a highly strategic and sustainable location. - 4.8.
-Draft Policy GM-P 4 also states that individual sites providing more than 100,000 sqm of industrial and warehousing floorspace should, where there is likely to be demand and it is appropriate to the location, incorporate: - A. Opportunities for manufacturing businesses, particularly advanced manufacturing;
+Land promoted by the Milne Trust at Kingsway South can deliver much-needed high-quality and flexible new industrial and warehousing floorspace in a highly strategic and sustainable location and support other key employment sites in the area, such as Stakehill Industrial Estate. - 4.8.
+Draft Policy GM-P 4 also states that individual sites providing more than 100,000 sqm of industrial and warehousing floorspace should, where there is likely to be demand and it is appropriate to the location, incorporate:

-- B. Units capable of accommodating small and medium sized enterprises; and - C. Overnight parking for heavy goods vehicles. - 4.9.
-The substantial land holding adjacent to Stakehill Industrial Estate being promoted by the Milne Trust will have the development capacity to accommodate the above provisions, if required, to help GM compete internationally for investment, providing an attractive portfolio of employment floorspace to respond to the varied needs of different businesses.
+- A. Opportunities for manufacturing businesses, particularly advanced manufacturing; - B. Units capable of accommodating small and medium sized enterprises; and - C. Overnight parking for heavy goods vehicles. - 4.9.
+Land promoted by the Milne Trust at Kingsway South has the development capacity to accommodate the above provisions, if required, to help GM compete internationally for investment, providing an attractive portfolio of employment floorspace to respond to the varied needs of different businesses.